Careers360 Logo

 n = 5m, 5m + 1, 5m + 2, 5m + 3, 5m + 4.

-Here m is natural number
+Here, m is a natural number

 n = 5m,